asbpintu/Default-Rate-Assessment-System/README.md

 ## Requirements
 To run the analysis, you need the following dependencies:

-+ Python 3.7 or higher
++ ***Python 3.7 or higher***
-+ Jupyter Notebook or JupyterLab
++ ***Jupyter Notebook or JupyterLab***
-+ Required Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn
++ ***Required Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn***

 ## Analysis Steps

-**1. Data Preprocessing:** The dataset is explored and cleaned to handle missing values, outliers, and any inconsistencies.
+1. **Data Preprocessing:** The dataset is explored and cleaned to handle missing values, outliers, and any inconsistencies.
 Feature engineering techniques are applied to extract relevant information from the available features.

-**2. Exploratory Data Analysis (EDA):** Various visualizations and statistical analyses are performed to gain insights into the dataset.
+2. **Exploratory Data Analysis (EDA):** Various visualizations and statistical analyses are performed to gain insights into the dataset.
 The relationships between different features and the target variable (default or non-default) are explored to identify any patterns or trends.

-**3. Feature Selection:** Statistical tests, correlation analysis, and domain knowledge are used to select the most relevant features for training the predictive model.
+3. **Feature Selection:** Statistical tests, correlation analysis, and domain knowledge are used to select the most relevant features for training the predictive model.
 Feature importance is determined using techniques such as feature ranking or feature importance scores.

-**4. Model Development:** Several machine learning models are trained using the preprocessed dataset.
+4. **Model Development:** Several machine learning models are trained using the preprocessed dataset.
 Different algorithms such as logistic regression, decision   trees, random forests, and gradient boosting are implemented to compare their performance.
 Cross-validation techniques are employed to evaluate the models and    select the best performing one.

-**5. Model Evaluation:** The selected model is evaluated using various evaluation metrics such as accuracy, precision, recall, and F1-score.
+5. **Model Evaluation:** The selected model is evaluated using various evaluation metrics such as accuracy, precision, recall, and F1-score.
 Additionally, a       confusion matrix is generated to analyze the performance in terms of true positives, false positives, true negatives, and false negatives.

-**6. Model Deployment:** Once the best performing model is identified, it is saved and deployed for future use.
+6. **Model Deployment:** Once the best performing model is identified, it is saved and deployed for future use.
 This can include integrating the model into a web  application or using it for real-time predictions.

 ## 1. Data Preprocessing: